SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 For any new CAP based project you start by indirectly creating a directory containing various basic files.
 This can be achieved with the CDS command line tool `cds` which you installed in [exercise 01](../01/).

-The `cds` tool should be available in your executable path, having been installed globally as part of the Node.js `@sap/cds` package.
+The `cds` tool should be available in your executable path, having been installed globally as part of the Node.js `@sap/cds-dk` package.

-:point_right: First, explore the `cds` command line tool by executing it with no parameters; you will see what options are available:

 ```sh
 user@host:~